-On each occasion there were two staff members chatting and despite standing their reading their leaflets and discussing the virtues of their products they ignored us.
+On each occasion there were two staff members chatting and despite standing there reading their leaflets and discussing the virtues of their products between ourselves they ignored us.
 Perhaps they didn’t see us.
 Two adults are perhaps hard to see when eight foot away!!!

-This was a stand where i was actually a potentially serious buyer.
-They had something I wanted amd would have placed an order.
+This was a stand where I was actually a potentially serious buyer.
+They had something I wanted amd I would have placed an order if they had answered a few queries I had.
 But they ignored me.

 Before exhibiting for the first I always recommend attending an event and experiencing it from a visitor perspective.
 What worked for you?
 What didn’t?

 Of course you aren’t your customer so you need to be careful of running a stand to satisfy your own quirks and foibles.
 But this is still a good exercise.

 There’s a lot more about Exhibitions and Exhibiting on this page http://www.stefandrew.com/?s=exhibitions